On some aspects of local thermodynamical formalism: Local topological entropy in sense of Ye Zhang

 \subsection{When is the entropy function non-constant?}

+One can argue the merits of local entropy function that is equal to $\htop(f)$ everywhere.
+In this case, the behavior near a single orbit suffices to estimate the topological entropy, but on the other hand, such an entropy function cannot indicate any inhomogeneity in where in the system, and how rapidly, chaos is created.

-The next theorem show the limitations of the local entropy function: under mild assumptions it is constant.
+The next theorem shows that the Ye \& Zhang local entropy function is indeed constant under mild assumptions.
 A version of this theorem, for much more specific dynamical systems, can be found in \cite{BV19}.

-A map $f:X \to X$ is {\em topologically exact} or {\em locally eventually onto} if for every open $U \subset X$, there is $N \in \N$ such that $f^N(U) = X$.
 Topological exactness gives a simple sufficient condition for the entropy function to be constant.